Storm Ellen: 70,000 premises without power after strong winds and downpours overnight

 More than 2,000 customers were affected around Ballyhale in Co Kilkenny and more than 1,600 near Tullamore in Co Offaly.
 In Athy, Co Kildare, 400 customers were affected, while there were smaller outages in Bagenalstown in Co Carlow, Clonroche in Co Wexford; Ballybunion in Co Kerry; and Athenry, Co Galway.

+By Thursday evening local authorities in the south and west were reporting they were still responding to debris and fallen trees following the storm.

-Galway County Council reported on Thursday that the L3111 was closed as there were four trees down on the road.
+Galway County Council reported that the L3111 was closed as there were four trees down on the road.

 Flooding